Iron Mountain (company): Founding and early years (1951–1970)

 The company was started by Herman Knaust, who had made his fortune growing and marketing mushrooms.
-He purchased a depleted iron ore mine and 100 acre of land in Kingston, New York for $9,000 in 1936, needing more space to grow his product.
+He purchased a depleted iron ore mine and 100 acre of land in Kingston, New York, for $9,000 in 1936.
 By 1950, the mushroom market had shifted, and Knaust was looking for alternative uses for his mine, which he had named "Iron Mountain."
-Knaust saw a business opportunity, amidst widespread Cold War fears, in protecting corporate information from nuclear attack and other disasters.
+Knaust saw a business opportunity amidst widespread Cold War fears to protect corporate information from nuclear attack and other disasters.

 The company was originally founded in 1951 as Iron Mountain Atomic Storage Corporation; it opened its first underground "vaults" in 1951 and its first sales office in the Empire State Building, about 125 mi south.
-Iron Mountain's first customer was East River Savings Bank, who brought microfilm copies of deposit records and duplicate signature cards in armored cars for storage in the mountain facility.
+Iron Mountain's first customer was East River Savings Bank, which brought microfilm copies of deposit records and duplicate signature cards in armored cars for storage in the mountain facility.

 Middle years (1970–2000)

 This first iteration of Iron Mountain was bankrupt by the early 1970s and was wholly acquired by Vincent J. Ryan through his holdings in Schooner Capital Corporation, Boston, Massachusetts.
 At the time, it consisted of the original facility in Livingston, New York and IMAR (Iron Mountain at Rosendale), a former limestone mine and mushroom cave outside of Kingston, New York.

 In 1978, the company opened its first above-ground records-storage facility.
 In 1980, it expanded to Rhode Island through the purchase of a former Industrial National Bank (a precursor to FleetBoston) cold site and data tape repository in Glocester, Rhode Island.
 It had many Fortune 500 clients at the time, and its revenue was in the $6 million range in the early 1980s.

-Its breakthrough came in the mid-1980s, when it convinced Manufacturers Hanover Bank to move all its paper records out of Manhattan to an above-ground facility, a former strip mall in Port Ewen, New York.
-This was the first time that bar codes were used by a records management company to allow real time access to shipped boxes and the documents inside.
+In the mid-1980s, it convinced Manufacturers Hanover Bank to move all its paper records out of Manhattan to an above-ground facility, a former strip mall in Port Ewen, New York.
+This was the first time a records management company used barcodes to enable real-time access to shipped boxes and the documents inside.

-During the 1980s, the company expanded beyond New York, opening facilities in New York and throughout New England.
-In 1988, Iron Mountain extended its reach into 12 more U.S. markets by acquiring Bell & Howell Records Management, Inc.

-The firm went public on January 31, 1996.
+During the 1980s, the company expanded beyond New York, opening facilities throughout New York and New England, and in 1988, extended its reach into 12 more U.S. markets by acquiring Bell & Howell Records Management, Inc. The firm went public on January 31, 1996.
 In 1997, Iron Mountain became a leading software escrow company with the acquisition of Data Securities International (DSI).
 In 1998, Iron Mountain made its first overseas acquisition by buying British Data Management, Ltd. The company reported a $423 million revenues by the end of the same fiscal year of its acquisition.